-Surnames were occasionally misspelt by clerks and priests in documents and parish registers.
+Surnames were occasionally misspelled by clerks and priests in documents and parish registers.
 Often names were recorded by how they sounded.
 And so this accounted for the differing spellings.

 Misspelling Your Ancestors Names On Documents!

-Also, it was quite common for people to misspell their name on documents because of illiteracy.
+Also, it was quite common for people to misspell their names on documents because of illiteracy.
 Their name could therefore be spelled differently throughout their lifetime.

 Variations may then be passed on to the next generation.